 In an earlier sequence when Ackland is first attacked by the facehugger, it is described as being seen as purple in the Predator P.O.V.
 The Predator vision is also able to distinguish the circulatory fluids being pumped from the facehugger to Ackland.

-The Queen is eventually found in the hive that had been established in the Central Reservoir of the sewage system where she has been secured to the surrounding with resin and is now birthing new eggs.
+The Queen is eventually found in the hive that had been established in the Central Reservoir of the sewage system where she has been secured to the surroundings with resin and is now birthing new eggs.

 In the same location Hiroko and Broken Tusk also discover a strange sac that is described as “large pulsating bag, about ten fleet long and roughly ovular in shape.”
 They later discover that an immature Queen Alien was inside the sac.

-The origins of this new Queen (was it another Queen bearing facehugger?
+The origins of this new Queen (was it from another Queen bearing facehugger?
 Was it supposed to be moulting?) aren’t explored but the immature Queen is mobile immediately upon birth from the sac and is able to chase after the duo.

 As well as humans and the immature Queen being discovered in the hive, Hiroko and Broken Tusk also discover the bodies of the local wildlife (the rhinos and lemurs) and at least one Predator cocooned into the resinous walls of the hive.
 The Predator is specifically mentioned to have already had it’s chest burst open.